codeoverflow-org/nodecg-io/docs/services/twitch.md

    *Note:* If you don't see monaco on the right, try reloading the page.

-6. Set the created twitch service instance to the service dependency of the sample bundle.
+6. Set the created twitch service instance to the service dependency of the twitch-sample bundle.

    Select the sample bundle and the twitch service in the left bottom menu and then select the service instance that should be used by the sample bundle (in this case the name of the previously created twitch instance).